IT-1 Information Technology Security

 For the purposes of the Green River Information Technology Security Policy, security is defined as the ability to protect:

-1. The integrity, availability, and confidentiality of information assets managed by Green River College,
+1. The integrity, availability, and confidentiality of CTR assets managed by Green River College,

-2. Information assets from unauthorized release or modification, and accidental or intentional damage or destruction, and
+2. CTR assets from unauthorized release or modification, accidental or intentional damage or destruction, and

 Policy and/or Procedure